 Adding RavnAir flights into your schedule will help you cut down on travel time so that you can enjoy exploring more parts of the state.
 Many visitors are surprised at how long it takes to navigate the road system, so incorporating even one flight can help you fit more in.
 We’ve got a list of suggested itineraries to consider as you think about what your schedule will allow.

 Flying on RavnAir provides another benefit: the view!
 You’ll fly at lower elevations, enjoying miles of wilderness scenes out your window.
 Depending on your destination, you may see glaciers, winding rivers, lakes, tundra expanses, rolling hills, flower-dotted valleys, and epic mountains – the most impressive of all being Denali.

 In addition to scheduled passenger service, rural Alaskans count on RavnAir for connections to the rest of the state.
 For travelers with unique destinations or time constraints, RavnAir can arrange charters throughout Alaska and into Canada and the Lower 48.
-Gather a group of friends for a charter flight north to see the Northern Lights, or to Southeast Alaska to take in the sights of Glacier Bay.

 Keep in mind that weather affects Alaska airline travel.
 RavnAir puts safety as its top priority, so there can be delays or cancellations if conditions are not conducive.
 For this reason, it’s best not to pack your schedule too tightly on either end of your flight.
 Be sure to reserve a day at the end of your trip, so that you can make your flight out of state without complications.